Fiancee pleads for people to look twice after Tauranga partner's serious crash

 A necklace that was once owned by his late mother, who died when Holdaway was just a child, got lost in the crash.

-The pair are pleading for its safe return as they said it has no monetary value, but an unbelievable amount of sentimental value to Holdaway.
+The pair are pleading for its safe return as they said it has no monetary value, but immeasurable sentimental value to Holdaway.

 "That's all we've got left of her," said Bishop.